NoroffFEU/development-platforms/trpc-case-study.md

 ## Summary

-tRPC offers an excellent introduction to creating API's.
+tRPC offers an excellent introduction to creating APIs.
 Using it is intuitive, fast and efficient.
-With some experience, you can have functional endpoints up and running within minutes.
-Whether you are a junior when it comes to backend or web-development in general, or an experienced full-stack developer tRPC should offer a lot of welcome features for your next project - increasing your workflow, maintaining your code base and overall helping you become an overall more productive developer.
+With some experience, you can get functional endpoints up and running within minutes.
+Whether you are a junior when it comes to backend or web development in general, or an experienced full-stack developer tRPC should offer a lot of welcome features for your next project - increasing your workflow, maintaining your code base and overall helping you become an overall more productive developer.

 [As Chris Bautista states in his overview video](https://www.youtube.com/watch?v=2LYM8gf184U&t=665s)